Innovix-Matrix-Systems/ims-pocketbase-baas-starter/docs/swagger.md

 # Swagger API Documentation

-This document explains how the automatic API documentation system works in the IMS PocketBase BaaS Starter, including Swagger UI, ReDoc, and OpenAPI JSON generation with intelligent caching.
+This document explains how the automatic API documentation system works in the IMS PocketBase BaaS Starter, including Swagger UI, Scalar ReDoc, and OpenAPI JSON generation with intelligent caching.

 ## Overview